GeoDaCenter/spatial_access/README.md

 ## Components of spatial_access :
 ----
 spatial_access has two submodules:
 - p2p: Generate many to many matrices with travel times for sets of coordinates.
-Use `drive`, `walk`, `bike`, or `transit` network types, or get the distance in meters.
+Use `walk` ,`bike` or `drive` network types (import `transit` from other sources), or get the distance in meters.
-- Models: Contains a suite of models for studying spatial accessibility to amenities.
+- Models: Contains a suite of models for calculating spatial accessibility to amenities.

 To use this service as a ReST API, see: https://github.com/GeoDaCenter/spatial_access_api